 “Test this by giving and retaking your reins.
-Your horse should stay in the same rhythm and shouldn’t fall flat on his face.”
+Your horse should stay in the same rhythm and shouldn’t fall flat on their face.”

 4 Vary the stride length

-As you increase the pace to canter, you still need to ensure that your horse doesn’t fall in on the corners.
+As you increase the pace to canter in your showjumping warm-up, you still need to ensure that your horse doesn’t fall in on the corners.

 “When the canter feels balanced, I may ride it a little more forward, but only when the time is right — there’s no point in lengthening and shortening the stride when your horse can’t maintain a regular canter rhythm,” explains Jay.